Dawar Bakhsh

-Upon the death of his grandfather, he became a pawn in the political game to seize the Mughal throne.
+Upon the death of his grandfather, Dawar became a pawn in the political game to seize the Mughal throne.
 He was declared the Mughal Emperor by Asaf Khan as a stopgap arrangement to counter the claims of the Nur Jahan, who wanted Shahryar to succeed.

 Dawar's ascension and death

-Upon the death of Jahangir, in order to secure the accession of Shah Jahan, Asaf Khan, the brother of Nur Jehan, brought Dawar Baksh out of confinement, declared him king and sent him to Lahore.
+Upon the death of Jahangir, in order to secure the accession of Shah Jahan, Asaf Khan, the brother of Nur Jahan, brought Dawar Baksh out of confinement, declared him king and sent him to Lahore.

-However, Nur Jahan favoured Jahangir's youngest son, Shahriyar, to ascend, and since he was in Lahore at the time, he ascended to the throne, captured state treasury and, in an attempt to secure his throne, distributed over 70 lakh rupees amongst old and new noblemen.
+However, Nur Jahan favoured Jahangir's youngest son, Shahryar, to ascend, and since he was in Lahore at the time, he ascended to the throne, captured the state treasury and, in an attempt to secure his throne, distributed over 70 lakh rupees amongst old and new noblemen.
 Meanwhile, Mirza Baisinghar, son of the late Prince Daniyal, on the death of the Emperor, fled to Lahore, and joined Shahryar.

 The two forces met near Lahore.
 Shahryar lost the battle and fled into the fort, where the next morning he was presented in front of Dawar Baksh, who placed him in confinement.